dssgabriel/sve-string-routines-benchmarks/README.md

 ### Running

-All options can be listed with the following command:
+All program options can be listed with the following command:
 ```sh
 ./build/bench-sve-string-routines --help
 ```

-Run specific routines with their name as an option, e.g., for `memcmp` and `strcpy`:
+Run specific routines with their name as option, e.g., for `memcmp` and `strcpy`:
 ```sh
 ./build/bench-sve-string-routines --memcmp --strcpy
 ```